 Keep in mind that you may have to deal with algae if you place your plant in direct sunlight.
 Algae can prevent your plant’s roots from getting oxygen and lead to trouble with root rot, so you’ll need to change the water if you notice green slime accumulating.

 I first saw this ingenious use of Tupperware in Facebook groups.
 It’s a clever little food storage container specifically for storing vegetables, but guess what?
 It also makes the perfect vessel for a DIY semi-hydro setup that uses LECA or pon (another inorganic substrate that’s quite a bit finer than expanded clay pebbles).

 If you’re new to hydroponics for growing houseplants and aren’t sure about using LECA for plants, this little setup is a perfect place to start!
-Wait to invest in a diy hydroponic system or buying self-watering pots until you’re sure you won’t kill your plant with too much fertilizer, bacterial growth, or pH issues!!
+Wait to invest in a DIY hydroponic system or buy self-watering pots until you’re sure you won’t kill your plant with too much fertilizer, bacterial growth, or pH issues!!